 The entry point to our exploration of Julius Evola is top Trump adviser and first tier NSC member Steve Bannon.
 Evola is a key influence on Bannon.
 Evola was an early occult fascist, with strong connections with Mussolini’s Italy.
 Eventually Evola established strong, lasting connections with the Nazi SS, both operationally and ideologically.

-Evola has also influenced Alexander Durgin, a prominent Russian ideologue and politician.
+Evola has also influenced Alexander Dugin, a prominent Russian ideologue and politician.

-We wonder if, in the persons of Bannon and Durgin, we are seeing “Western” and “Eastern” manifestations of what Kevin conceptualizes as “The Order.”
+We wonder if, in the persons of Bannon and Dugin, we are seeing “Western” and “Eastern” manifestations of what Kevin conceptualizes as “The Order.”

 Drawing on material from Kevin’s seminal work Dreamer of the Day: Francis Parker Yockey and The Postwar Fascist International (soft cover, Autonomedia, copyright 1999, ISBN I-57027-039-2), the program sets forth a hypothetical construct advanced in the book.
 Hypothesizing an international fascist milieu originating from (though not coterminous with) the ideological orientation of the Waffen SS, Kevin terms this milieu “The Order.”
 (This entity is not to be confused with the 1980’s American Nazi organization of the same name.)